Ray Manzarek: Personal life

+Death

 In March 2013, Manzarek was diagnosed with a rare cancer called cholangiocarcinoma (bile duct cancer) and traveled to Germany for special treatment.
-During that time, prior to his death, he reconciled with Densmore and spoke to Krieger.
+During that time, before his death, he reconciled with Densmore and spoke to Krieger.
 He also performed a private concert for his doctors and nurses.
-Manzarek was "feeling better" until things took a turn for the worse, according to his manager.
+According to his manager, Manzarek was "feeling better" until things took a turn for the worse.
 On May 20, 2013, Manzarek died at a hospital in Rosenheim, Germany, at the age of 74.
 He was surrounded by his wife and brothers.
 Krieger said upon hearing the news of his death, "I was deeply saddened to hear about the passing of my friend and bandmate Ray Manzarek today.
 I'm just glad to have been able to have played Doors songs with him for the last decade.
-Ray was a huge part of my life and I will always miss him."
+Ray was a huge part of my life, and I will always miss him."
 Densmore said, "There was no keyboard player on the planet more appropriate to support Jim Morrison's words.
 Ray, I felt totally in sync with you musically.
 It was like we were of one mind, holding down the foundation for Robby and Jim to float on top of.
 I will miss my musical brother."

-Greg Harris, president and CEO of the Rock and Roll Hall of Fame, said in reaction to Manzarek's death that "The world of rock 'n' roll lost one of its greats with the passing of Ray Manzarek."
+Greg Harris, president and CEO of the Rock and Roll Hall of Fame, said in reaction to Manzarek's death, "The world of rock 'n' roll lost one of its greats with the passing of Ray Manzarek."
 Harris also said that "he was instrumental in shaping one of the most influential, controversial and revolutionary groups of the 1960s.
 Such memorable tracks as "Light My Fire", "People Are Strange" and "Hello, I Love You"—to name but a few—owe much to Manzarek's innovative playing."

+Legacy

 On February 12, 2016, at the Fonda Theatre in Hollywood, Densmore and Krieger reunited for the first time in 15 years to perform in tribute to Manzarek and benefit Stand Up to Cancer.
 That day would have been Manzarek's 77th birthday.
 The night featured Exene Cervenka and John Doe of the band X, Rami Jaffee of the Foo Fighters, Stone Temple Pilots' Robert DeLeo, Jane's Addiction's Stephen Perkins, Emily Armstrong of Dead Sara, and Andrew Watt (among others).

 In April 2018, the film Break On Thru: A Celebration of Ray Manzarek and the Doors premiered at the 2018 Asbury Park Music & Film Festival.
-The film highlights the 2016 concert in honor of what would have been Manzarek's 79th birthday, and it includes new footage and interviews.
+The film highlights the 2016 concert in honor of what would have been Manzarek's 79th birthday, including new footage and interviews.
 The film won the APMFF Best Film Feature Award at the festival.